We’d all like to believe that every adoption story has a happy ending.

 After the excitement of an adoption, bringing your pet back to the shelter can be a humiliating task.
-Even if you’re not at fault for the adoption gone awry, you can still be left feeling miserable and ashamed.
+Even if you’re not at fault, you can still be left feeling miserable and ashamed.

 Dogs aren’t the only ones whose personalities can take a bit of a twist in new surroundings.
 Cats respond to their environments as well.

-These are changes that you can’t anticipate without a “trial run” and because that isn’t an option in most shelters, you might have to consider returning the pet.
+These are changes that you can’t anticipate without a “trial run.”
+And because a trial run isn’t an option in most shelters, you might have to consider returning the pet.

 It’s easy to feel responsible for having to return a pet, no matter the circumstances.

-Even knowing that he’ll be adopted again, you’re still going to feel crummy.
+Even knowing that they’ll be adopted again, you’re still going to feel crummy.
 That’s normal.

 A Contractual Obligation

 A lot of people prefer to rehome their pets themselves.

 It’s a way to relieve the responsibility from the shelter as well as meet your pet’s new family personally.

 Believe it or not, though, you might be breaking your adoption contract if you rehome your adopted pet.